-Even if a 'fine-grained' causal model is acyclic, merging variables may introduce cycles at a more 'coarse-grained' level of description.
+Another example of the limitation of Causal Bayesian Networks is the following, which shows that even if a 'fine-grained' causal model is acyclic, merging variables may introduce cycles at a more 'coarse-grained' level of description.

 Example 6.1.1.
-Suppose that we have a CBN with the ADMG in Figure 14(a), representing four variables X_1, X_2, X_3, X_4 .
-If we chose an alternative representation in terms of pairs $X{13} := (X_1, X_3)$ and $X{24} := (X_2, X_4)$, then we would end up with a CBN with the DMG in Figure 14(b).
+Suppose that we have a CBN with the ADMG in Figure 15(a), representing four variables X_1, X_2, X_3, X_4 .
+If we chose an alternative representation in terms of pairs $X{13} := (X_1, X_3)$ and $X{24} := (X_2, X_4)$, then we would end up with a CBN with the DMG in Figure 15(b).
 However, that is a contradiction as the graph of a CBN is acyclic by definition.

 This example shows that the class of CBNs is not closed under the operation of merging variables.
-The class of (simple) SCMs to be introduced later is actually closed under the operation of merging variables.
+The class of (simple) SCMs with inputs to be introduced later is actually closed under the operation of merging variables.

-Finally, there exist systems in which the directionality of causal relations is context-dependent.
+Finally, there exist systems in which the directionality of causal relations is contextdependent.